clasp - The Apps Script CLI

 And that's it!
 Your code is now updated on script.google.com.

-clasp allows you to manage versions and deployments.
+clasp lets you manage versions and deployments.
 First, some vocabulary:

 • Version: A "snapshot" of a script project.
 A version can be considered a read-only branch used for deployments.